 The girl puts examples of each different colour in a jar and explains what each represents.
 The Colour Monster changes as a new colour is introduced, his facial expressions and body language also change to show how he feels.
 Yellow, Blue, Red, Black and Green are introduced along with the final colour – the colour of love!
 In contrast the girl remains grey but she’s a warmhearted, caring friend.
 She offers support throughout the story and reassures The Colour Monster that she’ll be there for him, especially when he experiences more negative emotions.

 We love Anna Llenas’ fabulous illustrations!
 Each page has its own colour scheme and we love the collage style.
 The two characters are hand drawn and the positions of their eyebrows and the styles of their eyes brilliantly portray their different expressions.
 Card, cardboard boxes and newspaper are all used for the illustrations, the newspaper boats are brilliant.
 Our favourite illustration towards the end of the book shows each coloured jar with the same coloured monster, it’s a great way to summarise the colour concepts introduced in the book.
 The simple text is great for a beginner reader and we love the conversational style of the writing.

 It is often difficult for a child to articulate how they feel and this is a brilliantly simple book for helping a child to understand their differing emotions.
 My eight year old was intrigued by the concept of colours matching emotions and rolled around the grass talking about how calm green makes her feel.
 I can imagine using this book in a Key Stage One classroom to help children explain how they feel, it’s often easier when they can link their experiences and feelings to the experiences of a fictional character.

-The Colour Monster is an enjoyable book to read but also provides plenty of scope for discussion and exploration of emotions.
+The Colour Monster is an enjoyable book to read but it also provides plenty of scope for discussion and exploration of emotions.